compose-spec/compose-spec/05-services.md

 Deploy support is an OPTIONAL aspect of the Compose specification, and is described in detail in the [Deployment support](deploy.md) documentation.
-If not implemented the Deploy section SHOULD be ignored and the Compose file must still be considered valid.
+If not implemented the Deploy section should be ignored and the Compose file must still be considered valid.

 ### build